Tart Crust Recipe

 Tart crust sizes:

 No matter which shape or size you choose, make sure you roll the dough into about a 1/4 inch thick to make sure the crust bakes evenly.
-Also, poking holes into the bottom of your crust helps keep the crust from puffing up and also helps with even baking.
+It’s also important to poke holes into the bottom of the crust before baking, which helps (1) keep the crust from puffing up (2) with even baking and (3) keep its shape.

-Also keep in mind that your cook times will change depending on the size and shape of your crust.
+Do keep in mind that cook times will change depending on the size and shape of the crust.
 Larger tarts (9 inch crusts) will take around 20 to 25 minutes to bake.
 Smaller tarts (2 inch crusts) will take 15 to 20 minutes.
-Your telltale sign for the tart crust being cooked is when the edges turn a light brown color and it’s slightly puffed.

 Basic Tart Crust uses: